EKGF/ekg-maturity/docs/intro/executive-summary.md

 # Executive Summary

-The EKG/MM is the industry-standard definition of the capabilities required for an EKG and of the generic capabilities in any given organization that are affected by EKG.
+The EKG Maturity Model (EKG/Maturity) is the industry-standard definition of the capabilities required for an EKG and of the generic capabilities in any given organization that are affected by EKG.

 It establishes standard criteria for measuring progress and sets out the practical questions that all involved